knightazura/ghost-sdk/Roadmap.md

     * Get the concept of post author rolled out across the admin and frontend
 * Advanced post features
     * First and foremost this includes an archive page, post tagging and post SEO.
+    * Image uploads, both in post and as a custom field
-    * Other potential features for this release include a simple RSS feed, image uploads, search, comments, custom field, scheduling, haunted markdown.
+    * Other potential features for this release include a simple RSS feed, image uploads, search, comments (disqus), custom field, scheduling, haunted markdown (image, video, small).
 We'll play it by ear and see which features we think are most important.
 * 3rd Party Integrations
-    * We need to start by designing the architecture behind 3rd party integrations & connecting various services for various tasks: sharing, liking, and pulling data (for dashboard widgets)
+    * We need to start by designing the architecture behind 3rd party integrations & connecting various services for various tasks: sharing, liking, pulling data for dashboard widgets, and implementing services like comments which work on the blog
     * Additionally, the dashboard needs love.
 We need to plan out how internal widgets will work too and for 0.3 we'd like to have the following widgets up and running:
        * Analytics
        * Twitter